 - 1. Describe the process and structure of educational organizations.
 (3, 6) - 2.
 Understand how humans learn and develop.
 (1, 4, 5) - 3.
 Understand the core concepts and tools of inquiry for evaluating and producing educational research.
 (2) - 4.
-Become familiar with diverse applications of educational theory.
+Understand diverse applications of educational theory.
 (1, 2, 3, 4, 5, 6, 7) - 5.
 Demonstrate capacity for self-reflection and ethical reasoning.
-(7)
+(7) - 6.
+Understand the importance of equity and social justice in education.

-Numbers in parentheses reflect related Educational Goals of Bucknell University.
+Numbers in parentheses reflect the related Educational Goals of Bucknell University.